Hello! Hi. 👋

 Working alongside a talented group of art directors, digital designers, UX Designers, strategists, developers and producers, we create considered, elegant customer experiences on apple.com, various digital touchpoints and other partner communications

-My skillset revolves around creative strategy, designing to scale, 0 to 1 and optimization.
+My skillset revolves around product design, creative strategy, designing to scale, 0 to 1 and optimization.

 Beautiful visuals without strategy, is like art without copy.